vmware/vic-product/docs/user_doc/vic_vsphere_admin/using_vicmachine.md

 For information about how to obtain the certificate thumbprint for vCenter Server or an ESXi host, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).

-After you obtain the certificate thumbprint from vCenter Server or an ESXi host, you can set it as an environment variable so that you do not have to specify `--thumbprint` in every `vic-machine` command.
-For information about setting `vic-machine` environment variables, see [Set Environment Variables for Key `vic-machine` Options](vic_env_variables.md).

 If you run `vic-machine` without the specifying the `--thumbprint` option and the operation fails, the resulting error message includes the certificate thumbprint.
 Always verify that the thumbprint in the error message is valid before attempting to run the command again.

 **CAUTION**: Specifying the `--force` option bypasses safety checks, including certificate thumbprint verification.
 Using `--force` in this way can expose VCHs to the risk of man-in-the-middle attacks, in which attackers can learn vSphere credentials.
 Using `--force` can result in unexpected deployment topologies that would otherwise fail with an error.
 Do not use `--force` in production environments.